brunierterry/forex-exercise/forex-mtl/README.md

 First, I reused the spreadsheet to generate currencies enum case objects.

 Then, I rewrote `fromString` method, `currencyQueryParam` parsing logic, and `httpRoutes` logic to return proper error messages on bad requests.

+## Step 2: Naive implementation of OneFrame service

+In this commit, I focussed on parsing the JSON response from OneFrame.
+So I added a dependency to blaze client and started a temporary naive implementation of OneFrame service that directly serve its response directly as Proxy's response.

+To save time, I intentionally use `http` rather than `https` and `Uri.unsafeFromString()`.
+I also updated `http4s` version.